-Clusters of white flowers develop into groups of drooping red berries, which have a large flattened seed.
+Clusters of white flowers develop into groups of drooping red berries, which have a large flattened seeds.

 The berries are important for over-wintering birds.
 They are one of the few berries that are available all winter.

-The berries have a history as an important food source for people in the central and coastal regions.
+The berries are an important food source for people in the central and coastal regions.
 They were traditionally stored while still hard and green, in boxes with oil and water.
 Berries became softer and sweeter over time and these boxes were valuable gifts during feasts.
 The bark is used as medicine for lung colds and as an eye medicine.